-ROCKY-PEAK HOLIDAYS reserves the right to modify, alter, or substitute all or any part of its services when reasonably necessary or advisable.
-Should this occur, ROCKY-PEAK HOLIDAYS agrees to provide the best alternative reasonably available.
+Rocky Mountain Holidays Ltd. reserves the right to modify, alter, or substitute all or any part of its services when reasonably necessary or advisable.
+Should this occur, Rocky Mountain Holidays Ltd. agrees to provide the best alternative reasonably available.
 Every effort will be made to adhere to the specifics shown herein; however, circumstances may necessitate alteration, including the occasional accommodation change from properties listed.
 Hence, all fares, schedules, itineraries, hours of arrival and departure, air schedules, and special programs are subject to change without notice at any time.
-ROCKY-PEAK HOLIDAYS will not under any circumstances be liable to refund the charges as a result of modification, alteration, or substitution of services, subject only to the limited claims in respect of cancellation by ROCKY-PEAK HOLIDAYS set out in section 13 of this Agreement.
+Rocky Mountain Holidays Ltd. will not under any circumstances be liable to refund the charges as a result of modification, alteration, or substitution of services, subject only to the limited claims in respect of cancellation by Rocky Mountain Holidays Ltd. set out in section 13 of this Agreement.

 8. Supplier’s Liabilities

 Rocky Mountain Holidays Ltd. act as an agent for and make arrangements with the train companies, airlines, hotels, bus lines, and other independent parties to provide you with travel services and accommodations.
 Although great care is taken to choose suppliers, we are unable to directly control them and therefore we are not responsible for their acts or omissions.
 The travel services provided by these suppliers are subject to the conditions imposed by the suppliers, and their liability may be limited by their tariffs, conditions of carriage, and international conventions and agreements.